kidusm001/multi-fleet-managment/docs/project main docs/chapter-4-implementation-report.md

   });
 });
 ```
-*This handler begins by enforcing Better Auth permissions, then uses a Prisma transaction so route creation, stop assignment, employee status updates, and vehicle availability state changes either succeed together or fail together.*
+*This handler begins by enforcing Better Auth permissions, then uses a Prisma transaction so route creation, stop assignment, employee status updates, and vehicle availability state changes either succeed together or fail together; when the chosen vehicle lacks a driver, in-transaction fallback logic selects an available driver or aborts with an error.*

 ### Tenant Context Hydration (Better Auth Middleware)
 Organization-aware routes wrap their controllers with `withOrganization` (`packages/server/src/middleware/organization.ts`) so downstream handlers receive tenant context without repeating boilerplate logic.